vi/csvcatrow/README.md

 # csvcatrow

-Tool for concatenating many small csv files into one big table row-wise, analogue of `xsv cat rows`, but handling reordered or different columns.
+Tool for concatenating many small csv files into one big table row-wise, analogue of [`xsv cat rows`][1], but handling reordered or different columns.

 ```